Wolfson College, Oxford: Buildings and grounds

 The main building of the college, designed by Powell and Moya Architects and completed in 1974, is one of the most modern main buildings of all Oxford colleges.
 It has three quadrangles: the central quadrangle named the Berlin Quad after Isaiah Berlin, the Tree Quad built around established trees, and the River Quad into which the River Cherwell has been diverted to form a punt harbour.
 The main building and footbridge across the river were grade II listed in June 2011.

 The college has student accommodation in the main college building, in three child-friendly courtyards surrounded by family housing, and also has similar accommodation in a scattering of purpose-built blocks, including the Robin Gandy Buildings, and in existing houses on Linton Road, Chadlington Road and Garford Road.
 The college also owns an adjacent house and orchard that was occupied by the Bishop of Oxford until 2014.

-Wolfson College aims to cut its emissions and plans to be carbon neutral by 2030.
+Wolfson College aims to cut its emissions and plans to be carbon neutral by 2030, to that end they have made the building all-electric by replacing natural gas powered boilers with heat-pumps and reducing the amount of heat required but doing things such as switching from single to triple-glazed windows.

+Their next planned steps are to add solar panels to their flat roofs combined with a battery.